HZcohort/DiNetxify/README.md

 - `comorbidity_strength_result` (*pd.DataFrame*): DataFrame containing comorbidity strength analysis results produced by the 'DiseaseNetPy.comorbidity_strength' function.
 - `comorbidity_network_result` (*pd.DataFrame, default=None*): DataFrame containing comorbidity network analysis results produced by the 'DiseaseNetPy.comorbidity_network' function.
 When provided, the binomial test is limited to disease pairs deemed significant in the comorbidity network analysis.
 - `n_process` (*int, default=1*): Multiprocessing is disabled for this analysis.
-- `correction` (*str, default='bonferroni'*): Method for binomial test p-value correction from the statsmodels.stats.multitest.multipletests.
-Available methods are: none : no correction bonferroni : one-step correction sidak : one-step correction holm-sidak : step down method using Sidak adjustments holm : step-down method using Bonferroni adjustments simes-hochberg : step-up method (independent) hommel : closed method based on Simes tests (non-negative) fdr_bh : Benjamini/Hochberg (non-negative) fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative) fdr_tsbky : two stage fdr correction (non-negative) See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
+- `correction` (*str, default='bonferroni'*): Method for binomial p-value correction from the statsmodels.stats.multitest.multipletests.
+  - Available methods are:
+    - none : no correction
+    - bonferroni : one-step correction
+    - sidak : one-step correction
+    - holm-sidak : step down method using Sidak adjustments
+    - holm : step-down method using Bonferroni adjustments
+    - simes-hochberg : step-up method (independent)
+    - hommel : closed method based on Simes tests (non-negative)
+    - fdr_bh : Benjamini/Hochberg (non-negative)
+    - fdr_by : Benjamini/Yekutieli (negative) fdr_tsbh : two stage fdr correction (non-negative)
+    - fdr_tsbky : two stage fdr correction (non-negative)
+  - See https://www.statsmodels.org/dev/generated/statsmodels.stats.multitest.multipletests.html for more details.
 - `cutoff` (*float, default=0.05*): The significance threshold for adjusted binomial p-values.
 - `log_file` (*str, default=None*): Path and prefix for the text file where log will be recorded.
 If None, the log will be written to the temporary files directory with file prefix of DiseaseNet_binomial_test_.
 - `enforce_temporal_order` (*bool, default=False*): If True, exclude individuals with non-temporal D1-D2 pair when performing the test.
 If False, include all individuals, including those with non-temporal D1-D2 pair.